-How to Get Into Software Testing from Non-IT field?
+How to Get Into Software Testing from a Non-IT field?

 IT industry emerged to be a popular and glamorous career choice in the recent times.
 More and More individuals who have not been in the field want to try their hands at it.
 This is great, because technological inclination, fairly good pay, global outreach, challenging positions and scope for innovation are few plus-s of an IT career.

-All good so far, but the question is “HOW” to start and emerge successful?
+All good so far, but the question is “HOW” to start and emerge successfully?
 This is the very question we will address in today’s article.

 Non-IT to Software Testing Career Change: Few Important Pointers